 It is so easy to format beautiful ebooks using Kindle Create.

-Do you want to try the best apps for writing a book?
+Do you want to try the best apps for writing your book?

 Do you want the best novel writing tool that can help you work on individual chapters and scenes?

-Here are seven choices for open source free book writing programs and apps for you that are specifically designed for writing a book.
+Here are seven choices for apps and programs for you that are specifically designed for writing your book.

-Read our listing of seven free book writing programs for authors.
+Read our review of seven free book writing programs for authors.